The Antarctican Society

 But there was no regularity as to when one would be published, strictly being left up to the call of the president.
 However, in the fall of 1978, it was decided that with each speaker, an accompanying Newsletter would be published.
 Since that time, at least four, sometimes five, most often six Newsletters were published each year.
 Paul Dalrymple, micrometeorologist in Antarctica during the IGY, took upon himself to put together the Newsletters.
 He was ably assisted by Ruth J. Siple, widow of the famed explorer/scientist, Paul Siple.
 The Society operated out of Ruth’s home in Arlington, Virginia, and the team of Dalrymple-Siple functioned for over twenty years, putting out over a hundred Newsletters.
 But there was one exception, one issue was prepared by Elle Tracy, a former Antarctican living in the Pacific Northwest.

 This collection of Newsletters is probably one of the best sources of information on members of the Byrd Antarctic Expeditions because of Ruth’s devotion to many members of the Byrd expeditions who frequented her home.
 Special contributions by well-known Antarcticans are included in these pages.
 Obituaries of many famous Antarcticans are sprinkled throughout the pages.
-So one can safely say that these Newsletters are a wealth of Antarctic history from the International Geophysical Year, 1957-58tothe beginning of the next International Polar Year, 2007-2008.
-And, hopefully, all written in a light, readable fashion, one that can be enjoyed.
+So one can safely say that these Newsletters are a wealth of Antarctic history from the International Geophysical Year, 1957-58 to the beginning of the next International Polar Year, 2007-2008, and beyond.
+Hopefully, all are written in a light, readable fashion, one that can be enjoyed.